KyleAMathews/blog/src/pages/2023-12-13--build-notes-ai-powered-youtube-summarizer/index.md

 ### Pre-running queries

-The other problem I ran into is that while local SQLite queries run very fast, they are async and take a bit of time so on transitioning to a route, there’s some number of frames where nothing renders.
+The other problem I ran into is that while local SQLite queries run very fast, they are async and take a bit of time, so on transitioning to a route, there’s some number of frames where nothing renders.
 So while fast, it causes a very noticeable blink in the UI.

 Make the above clearer and show how it’s similar to react-query